 1c.
 NRF sends Nnrf_NFManagement_NFUpdate_response message to NEF.

 1d.
-When NWDAF needs to discovery the available data from AFs and the appropriated NEF to collect this data, NWDAF invokes Nnrf_NFDiscovery_Request_request service operation using as parameter the NEF NF Type, a list of Event ID(s) and optionally AF identification, application ID.
+When NWDAF needs to discovery the available data from AFs and the appropriated NEF to collect this data, NWDAF invokes Nnrf_NFDiscovery_Request_request service operation using as parameter the NEF NF Type, and optionally a list of Event IDs, AF identification and application ID.

 1e.
 NRF matches the requested query for available data in AFs with the registered NEF Profiles and sends this information via Nnrf_NFDiscovery_Request_response message to NWDAF.